Toni-SM/skrl/docs/source/intro/data.rst

             "write_interval": 250,      # TensorBoard writing interval (timesteps)

             "checkpoint_interval": 1000,        # interval for checkpoints (timesteps)
-            "checkpoint_policy_only": True,     # checkpoint for policy only }
+            "store_separately": False,          # whether to store checkpoints separately }
     }

 * **checkpoint_interval**: interval for checkpoints (default is 1000 timesteps).
 A value equal to or less than 0 disables the checkpoint creation

-* **checkpoint_policy_only**: if set to :literal:`True`, only the policy will be saved (default behaviour), otherwise all the agent's models (policy, value function, critic, .etc) will be checkpointed
+* **store_separately**: if set to :literal:`True`, all the modules that an agent contains (models, optimizers, preprocessors, etc.) will be saved each one in a separate file.
+By default (:literal:`False`) the modules are grouped in a dictionary and stored in the same file

 **Checkpointing the best models**

 The best models, attending the mean total reward, will be saved in the :literal:`checkpoints` subdirectory of the experiment's directory.
-The checkpoint name is the word :literal:`best` and the key referring to the model (e.g. :literal:`runs/22-01-09_22-48-49-816281_DDPG/checkpoints/best_policy.pt`)
+The checkpoint name is the word :literal:`best` and the key referring to the model (e.g. :literal:`runs/22-01-09_22-48-49-816281_DDPG/checkpoints/best_agent.pt`)

 The best models are updated internally on each TensorBoard writing interval :literal:`"write_interval"` and they are saved on each checkpoint interval :literal:`"checkpoint_interval"`.
-The :literal:`"checkpoint_policy_only"` key specifies whether the best policy or the best models (policy, value function, critic, .etc) will be checkpointed
+The :literal:`"store_separately"` key specifies whether the best modules are grouped and stored together or separately

 Loading checkpoints
 ^^^^^^^^^^^^^^^^^^^

-Checkpoints can be loaded for each of the instantiated models independently via the :literal:`.load(...)` method (`Model.load <../modules/skrl.models.base_class.html#skrl.models.torch.base.Model.load>`_).
+Checkpoints can be loaded for each of the instantiated agents (or models) independently via the :literal:`.load(...)` method (`Agent.load <../modules/skrl.agents.base_class.html#skrl.agents.torch.base.Agent.load>`_ or `Model.load <../modules/skrl.models.base_class.html#skrl.models.torch.base.Model.load>`_).
 It accepts the path (relative or absolute) of the checkpoint to load as the only argument.
 The checkpoint will be dynamically mapped to the device specified as argument in the class constructor (internally the torch load's :literal:`map_location` method is used during loading)

 .. note::

-    The model instance must have the same architecture/structure as the one used to save the checkpoint.
+    The agents or models instances must have the same architecture/structure as the one used to save the checkpoint.
 The current implementation load the model's `state_dict <https://pytorch.org/tutorials/beginner/saving_loading_models.html#what-is-a-state-dict>`_ directly

 The following code shows how to load the checkpoint (e.g. :literal:`runs/22-01-09_22-48-49-816281_DDPG/checkpoints/2500_policy.pt`) of an instantiated policy from a specific definition.
-See the section :ref:`Examples <examples>` for details about how to load control points and use them to evaluate experiments
+See the :ref:`Examples <examples>` section for showcases about how to load control points and use them to continue the training or evaluate experiments

 .. code-block:: python
     :emphasize-lines: 21